mrfragger/substitcher/README.md

 - z sleep at chapter end
 - sleep at End of Audiobook
 - Z cancel sleep timer
+- pause or adjusting playback speed also cancels sleep timer
 - warning of 60 seconds before closing app
 - if paused when setting sleep timer, playback is started